thedataquarry/rustinpieces/python/postgres_etl/README.md

 ## Output

-The output is the runtime performance (in seconds) of 1000 async queries to the Postgres table.
+The outputs are the data loading time for 1M records and the query throughput time of 1M async queries via `asyncpg`.

 ## Setup